cyhFlight/wang_mouseBehavior/README.md

-﻿---FIRST TIME SET UP---
+# Instructions for Wang lab video processing pipeline

+## First time set up

-.
-On Della, in your home folder, create two folders by running 'mkdir -p bin codes' . git Yuhang's repo to your under /codes, or run 'cp /tigress/yuhang/wang_lab/scripts ~/codes/' .
-Copy all files (or create symbolic links) from scripts/bin/ to your own ~/bin/ folder .
-Go to /codes/scripts/sbatch_scripts/sbatchTemplates/, edit .sbTemp files with your email
+1. On Della, in your home folder, create two folders by running 'mkdir -p bin codes'
+2. Git this repo to your folder on Della under /codes, or run 'cp /tigress/yuhang/wang_lab/scripts ~/codes/'
+3. Copy all files (or create symbolic links) from scripts/bin/ to your own ~/bin/ folder
+4. Go to /codes/scripts/sbatch_scripts/sbatchTemplates/, edit .sbTemp files about the email notification.

 ---MOVING PROCESSING AND ALIGNMENT---
 .
 On Della, navigate to folder with all movies for analysis, make symbolic links by